aaronvincent/QHEAT/docs/source/websites.rst

 `Cosmic ray database <https://lpsc.in2p3.fr/crdb/>`_
-    A usful database of cosmic ray data.
+    A useful database of cosmic ray data.

 `Paperscape <http://paperscape.org>`_
-    A map of the arxiv.
+    A map of the arXiv.
 Wonderful!